Accelerating Fully Homomorphic Encryption by Bridging Modular and Bit-Level Arithmetic: Experimental Results

 \innersection{Bit-level arithmetic vs bridging} Fig. \ref{fig:benchmarks} presents the latency time comparison between bit-level arithmetic and bridging.
 Regarding unsigned numbers (\secuint\ vs \texttt{Bridging-U}), results show that bridging outperforms bit-level arithmetic for all benchmarks and bit sizes.
 For some applications, like SOR, the performance improvement is limited (around 60\% speed-up).
 This happens because this algorithm requires many non-native operations (comparisons) in most stages.
-Only in the last part of the algorithm\footnote{Function \texttt{select} \replace[in]{of} Listing \ref{list:sor_bridge} in the Appendix.} bridging can be employed, since using bridging before would require the inefficient conversion from \secmod\ to \secuint\ in order to execute the latter comparisons.
+Only in the last part of the algorithm bridging can be employed, since using bridging before would require the inefficient conversion from \secmod\ to \secuint\ in order to execute the latter comparisons.
 Conversely, the logistic regression benefits a lot from using bridging with a speed-up of more than two orders of magnitude.
-This is possible because the non-native operations required by the filtering function are executed first.\footnote{The LOG algorithm with bridging is available in Listing \ref{list:log_bridge}.} Therefore, at the filtering stage it is already possible to employ bridging and perform the remaining computation using the faster modular arithmetic.
+This is possible because the non-native operations required by the filtering function are executed first.
+Therefore, at the filtering stage it is already possible to employ bridging and perform the remaining computation using the faster modular arithmetic.

 \innersection{Signed numbers} Also in Fig. \ref{fig:benchmarks} we compare how bridging behaves with signed numbers.
-In general, the extra conversion time required for signed numbers has little effect in the latency since the application uses significantly more multiplications compared to all the conversions.
 We can see some degradation in PKS (4 bits) and MUX (4 and 8 bits).
-In PKS\footnote{The PKS algorithm can be found in Listings \ref{list:pks_bit} and \ref{list:pks_bridge}.}, there is conversion from \secint\ to \secmod\ in every iteration of the loop.
+In PKS, there is conversion from \secint\ to \secmod\ in every iteration of the loop.
 The slowest operation in the loop is the comparison.
 This comparison operation is faster for smaller circuits (4 bits); therefore, the proportional latency of the two ciphertext multiplications required for the \secint\ to \secmod\ conversion is higher.
 For larger circuits, the comparison becomes more costly, thus, amortizing the conversion cost.
-Regarding MUX\footnote{MUX is described in Listings \ref{list:mux_bit} and \ref{list:mux_bridge}.}, it is a very simple function.
-It consists only of a comparison followed by a selection of one of two items.
-The explanation is similar to PKS, but the signed conversion has a higher impact in the latency time because there are two conversions instead of one\replace{ in this algorithm}.